obrana-boranija/Osirion.Blazor/docs/STYLING.md

 4. **Consider Accessibility**: Maintain sufficient contrast when changing colors.

 5. **Apply Themes Consistently**: Apply theme classes at the highest possible level in your component hierarchy.

+6. **Framework Integration**: When using CSS framework integration, add the framework's CSS before Osirion's CSS.

+7. **Custom Overrides**: You can still override specific variables even when using framework integration.